+Pension scams are on the rise.
 Scammers can be polite, professional and highly articulate.
 They might have glossy brochures and websites that look legitimate.
 They may tempt you with promises of one-off investments, pension loans and upfront cash.
-What's more, members of Defined Benefit schemes - like you - are prime targets.
-That's because scammers know you might be thinking of transferring the cash equivalent of your benefits into another scheme.
+What's more, members of defined benefit schemes - like you - are prime targets.